 Moving to Australia offers individuals and families countless benefits: a great climate, scenic beaches, modern conveniences and great employment and cultural opportunities.

-Shipping Options – Removals to Australia
+International Removals to Australia

 Exclusive Use / Full Container Load (FCL) Service: If you are shipping your belongings in your own exclusive use container (known as a Full Container Load [FCL] service), the transit time is approximately between 8-10 weeks door to door.
 Container shipping to Australia through the FCL option is recommended for a full house removal.
 This allows you to have sole exclusive use of a 20ft or a 40ft steel shipping container.
 As a rough guide, the contents of a three bedroom house usually fit into a 20ft container.

 Shared Container / Groupage Service: If you have less than a full container load, you can ship your belongings to Australia using our groupage service.
 This is essentially a shared container service.
 If you aren’t shipping enough to fill a 20ft container, you can split the cost with other consignments.
-This is a cheaper option for many people who do not want to ship their whole house or are trying to keep the costs down for their move.
+This is a cheaper option for many people who do not want to ship their whole house or are trying to keep the costs down for their move to Australia.
 The approximate transit time for a shared container / groupage service is between 10 and 12 weeks door to door depending on the destination in Australia.

 Removals to Australia – Guideline Pricing

 If you’re moving to Australia and would like a quote, follow the link above (top right hand corner of the page) to our Move System.
 You can also contact us to arrange a free home survey to obtain an official quote for your relocation to Australia.
+Our international move team are committed to offering stress free international removals services from the quote stage, through to the move itself.

 Moving Your Money to Australia